-FAGERHULT ANNUAL REPORT 2016 47
+FAGERHULT ANNUAL REPORT 2017 57

+The CEO is assisted by Group Management, consisting of the heads of business areas and staff units.
+In consultation with the Chairman, the CEO compiles the necessary information and documentation which provides the basis for the Board's work and for the Board to make informed decisions.
+The CEO is responsible for bringing matters to the attention of the Board and for motivating proposed decisions.
 The CEO is responsible for and reports on an ongoing basis to the Board on the company's development.
 In addition, the CEO leads the work of the Group Management and makes decisions in consultation with other members of management.

-During the year, the Group Management comprised the CEO, the Group's CFO, two managers with responsibility for the regional business areas, two managers with functional responsibility for human resources and sustainable development, and production and logistics and until 18 July 2016 the manager with functional responsibility for marketing and product development.
+During the year, the Group Management comprised the CEO, the CFO, three managers with responsibility for the regional business areas, two managers with functional responsibility for human resources and sustainable development, and production and logistics.